 Step 7: Once the tablet-filled applicator has been inserted, gently press the plunger until the plunger is fully depressed.
 This will eject the tablet inside your vagina where it will dissolve slowly over several hours.

 Step 8: After depressing the plunger, gently remove the applicator and dispose of it the same way you would a plastic tampon applicator.
 The applicator is of no further use and should be discarded properly.
 Insertion may be done at any time of the day.
-It is advisable to use the same time daily for all applications of Vagifem (estradiol vaginal tablets).
+It is advisable to use the same time daily for all applications of Vagifem (estradiol vaginal inserts).
 If you have any questions, please consult your healthcare provider or pharmacist.

 Vagifem therapy consists of the following dosing regimen: